 This means that scoring in golf is important and knowing all of the different types of scoring is imperative before trying to read a scorecard in golf.
-Not only can golf be scored per hole but also there are different types of golf formats which affect how golf scoring works as well from stroke play to match play.
+Not only can golf be scored per hole but also there are different types of golf formats that affect how golf scoring works as well from stroke play to match play.

 Scoring ranges across different types of golfers too and can change depending on the difficulty of the golf course.
 However, the ultimate aim is to score your round in as few shots as possible.

 This remains consistent with the scoring average on the LPGA Tour too.
 (LPGA)

 However, the golf scoring average changes when it comes to amateur golfers.
 This is especially true when it comes to determining average scoring for different ages in golf.

 The Grint found that for the 20-30 age group an average golf score is 89 while an average golf score for a golfer over 70 is 93.

 This means that an average golfer will score roughly 30% higher than a PGA or LPGA professional.

 Golf Scoring Terms

 In this section we will explore of the common golf scoring terms that you will see on the golf course during a round or tournament play.